Louisiana Fishing Report - Venice, LA, September - 2017.

 Day time Sword fishing is getting more and more popular in our area.
 Mainly due to the amount of fish we have along the edges, but also because they are a big fish, excellent eating, and not many people have caught one.
 Avg. size is about 150lbs., but they do get over 300lbs, and can be a handful for the majority of anglers.
 We fish them on manual reels or we can fish them with electric reels.
 We leave this up to the customer to decide.

 The Venice, La. inshore fishing for Red Fish has been absolutely the best we have seen in years.
 Right now there isn't really a reason we know of for sure, but unlike our last report in May, the river did come up a lot and we think it pushed the redfish in to clean pockets which made them easy pickings.
 The limit is 5 per person between 16 and 27 inches, and we have been catching the limit very easily in no time, then catching and releasing as many as 40-50 some days, then on others up to 100 reds.
-Most of them are between 16 and 22 inches, which are perfect eating size.
-There are days that there is a good mix of reds between 16 and 30 inches so it makes it that much more fun for those who prefer the bigger fish.

 The Inshore fishing this year has been above average for sure.
 We have two things that have been in our favor so far.
 One is a lower river this year and the other is a lot of Speckled-Trout.Usually out of Venice, La. the red fish take the headlines, and this year has been very good for fishing redfish so far, but the speckled trout have seemed to be everywhere and anywhere.
 They are around the coastal islands including Breton and Gosier Island, they are also on the outside of the small channels leading into the Gulf from the river, and they are also in some of the ponds in the interior marsh.
 When you have this many trout around, your going to catch for sure.
 Most of the Trout have been coming off of live Shrimp, but artificial is producing fish equally as good most days.
 The VooDoo shrimp with a chartreuse tail has been very productive this year for both Trout and Reds.